bremen79/precise/python/README.md

 make all
 ```
 ## Acknowledgments
-We thank Ilja Kuzborskij for helping porting the Matlab code to Python.
+We thank Ilja Kuzborskij for helping porting the Matlab code to Python and Nicolò Campolongo for suggesting improvements.